20.9 C

 The latest version of MCAM relies on 54 lenses with higher speed and resolution than the prototype that found Waldo.
 Building upon recent work completed in close collaboration with Dr. Eva Naumann’s lab at Duke, innovative software gives the microscope the ability to take 3D measurements, provide more detail at smaller scales and make smoother movies.

 The highly parallelized design of the MCAM, however, creates its own data processing challenges, as a few minutes’ worth of recording can produce over a terabyte of data.
-“We’ve developed new algorithms that can efficiently handle these extremely large video datasets,” said Kevin C. Zhou, a postdoctoral researcher in Horstmeyer’s lab and lead author of the paper.
+“We’ve developed that can efficiently handle these extremely large video datasets,” said Kevin C. Zhou, a postdoctoral researcher in Horstmeyer’s lab and lead author of the paper.
 “Our algorithms marry physics with machine learning to fuse the video streams from all the cameras and recover 3D behavioral information across space and time.
 We’ve made our code open source on Github for everyone to try out.”

 At the University of California—San Francisco, Matthew McCarroll watches the behavior of zebrafish exposed to neuroactive drugs.
 By looking for changes in behavior due to different classes of drugs, researchers can discover new potential treatments or better understand existing ones.